-- 6. Market goats must be born after December 1, 2021. - 7.
+- Market goats must be born after December 1, 2022.
+6. - 7.
 Market goats must weigh a minimum of 60 pounds to sell.
-Exhibitors will be permitted to show two market goats with one goat being eligible to sell in the sale. - 8.
-All market goats must be slick shorn within (5) five days prior to Monday of fair. - 9.
+Exhibitors will be permitted to show two market goats with one goat being eligible to sell in the sale. - All market goats must be slick shorn within (5) five days prior to Monday of fair.
+8. - 9.
 Breeding goats are to be clipped to breed standards. - 10.
 All breeding goats must be dehorned, except Angora & Boer breeding does. - 11.
 If there are not (5) five goats entered for the carcass goat competition, the competition will be canceled.
 Those goats that were entered will be allowed to compete in the market goat class at the fair.
 Exhibitors will still only be permitted to exhibit a maximum of two entries in the market goat class. - 12.
 There will be a maximum of 14 hours of milk in milking does as of 9:00 am on show day. - 13.
-Harness Goats: (A.) Entries may be wethers or does. - (D.) The same tattooed goat must be
+Harness Goats: - (A.) Entries may be wethers or does. - (B.) All entries must be tattooed. - (C.) Goat ages are as of show day. - (D.) The same tattooed goat must be used throughout the three year project. - 14.
+All pygmy goats must be dehorned. - No supplies are to be kept in goat pens that have goats in them.
+All tack, chairs, etc. may only be kept in empty goat pens. - 16.
+Muzzles are prohibited for lambs and goats.